 The AK Films approach

-In addition to the Wedding Highlight Film, I also offer the option of adding a video of your full ceremony, or a video of all of your speeches.
-If you want to see even more, then I do also offer a Long Film that’s reminiscent of that video your parents had.
-The Long Film I offer includes all the usable footage I capture on the day, from prep to dancing, condensed into a chronological film.
+In addition to the Cinematic Film, I also offer a video of your full ceremony, and a video of all of your speeches.
+If you want to see even more, then couples have the option of adding a Documentary Film that’s reminiscent of that video your parents had.
+The Documentary Film I offer includes all the usable footage I capture on the day, from prep to dancing, condensed into a chronological film.
 This can be anywhere from 1-2 hours, depending on your wedding.

 5-7 minutes: The perfect length?